 Upon the effectiveness of the registration statement, we will be subject to the informational requirements of the Exchange Act and, in accordance with the Exchange Act, will file reports, proxy and information statements and other information with the SEC.
-Such annual, quarterly and special reports, proxy and information statements and other information can be inspected and copied at the locations set forth above.
+Such annual, quarterly and special reports, proxy and information statements and copied at the locations set forth above.
 We will report our financial statements based on a fiscal year ending December 31.